honeyMead/gmtk-2022/readme.md

 **Controls**
 WASD or arrow keys to move.
-Space or CTRL to mirror cam.
+Space or CTRL to move the cam.
 R to restart the current level.
 Q or X to make the die transparent.